josevnz/SuricataLog/README.md

 ## Running the scripts

-Once everything is installed you should be able to call the scripts
+Once everything is installed in  your virtual environment you should be able to call the scripts

 ### Simple EVE log parser